liip/drifter/docs/migrations.md

 `redis-php` and `memcached-php` roles have been renamed to follow the already in place convention.
 You'll now have to use `php-redis` and `php-memcached`

+### Flash & Django roles

+The `flask` and `django` roles now use the new `virtualenv` role.
+This means the parameter for the requirements is now named `pip_requirements`.

+The default value for this parameter has also been changed to "requirements/dev.txt".

 ## Version 0.1.0 to 0.2.0

 In order for the framework to work correctly on Windows, we removed the symlinks to the Vagrantfile stored in the submodule.